Basics

 Comparing life history research with other qualitative methods

 Qualitative research is a diverse field that offers various methods for exploring human experiences.
-Life history research is one such method, and it brings a unique perspective to the qualitative landscape.
+Life history research is one such method, and it brings a unique perspective to qualitative research.
 To understand this method's distinctive contribution, it's helpful to compare it with other qualitative methods.
 This section will compare life history research with case studies, ethnography, and grounded theory.

 Case studies